11 Fun problem-solving activities for teams

 How to do it:

-Take a rope and place it on the floor in a particular shape such that all your team members can stand inside it.
-If your team is large, you can use multiple ropes and divide your team into smaller groups.
+Place a rope in a particular shape on the floor so that all your team members can stand inside it.
+If your team is large, you can divide it into smaller groups using multiple ropes.

 The challenging part starts when all team members are made to stand inside the rope, and you start to shrink the rope slowly.
-As space reduces, team members will have to make subtle adjustments to maintain their position as well as balance inside the shrinking circle.
+Team members must make subtle adjustments as space reduces to maintain their position and balance inside the shrinking circle.

 No one should step outside the circle.
 The challenge before your team is to quickly think together about how to keep everyone inside the circle.